usc-isi-i2/kgtk/docs/transform/filter.md

 ### Caveats

 !!! note
-    At the present time, the `--first-match-only`, `--invert`, `--match-type`, `--node2`, `--or`, `--label`, `--regex`, and `--node1` options apply to all filters and patterns in the `kgtk filter` invocation.
+    At the present time, the `--first-match-only`, `--invert`, `--match-type`, `--node2`, `--or`, `--label`, `--numeric`, `--regex`,
+    `--node1`, `--label`, and `--node2` options apply to all filters and patterns in the `kgtk filter` invocation.
 In particular, there is no support for mixing non-regex patterns with regex patterns, other than converting the non-regex pattern to a regex pattern by hand.
+Similarly, numeric patterns cannot be mixed with non-numeric patterns.

 ## Usage